Eva Clark: Local lore and contemporary interest

-A 1999 article in The News Leader, titled “Circus girl lingered in death” remains one of the most comprehensive summaries of the Eva story published in recent years.
+A 1999 article in The News Leader, titled "Circus girl lingered in death" remains one of the most comprehensive summaries of the Eva story published in recent years.
 Consistent with the older coverage, it states that Lum Clark remained a fugitive and was never seen after the shooting, even though he was exonerated.
-It also contains details that were not listed in the original coverage, including that “others asserted that Richards was drunk and lashed out at [Lum] Clark for the way he’d been treating his wife.”
-It also stated that “Eva and James Richards had been adopted at a young age by none other than Eva’s husband’s father.
-The three had grown up together as siblings,” which is the first time that this part of the backstory had ever been mentioned since the shooting.
-The wreath was also mentioned, but the 1999 article says the truth was “uncovered” recently and the wreath is “sent courtesy of ‘The Society of Saints and Sinners,’ a charitable organization connected with the entertainment industry.”
+It also contains details that were not listed in the original coverage, including that "others asserted that Richards was drunk and lashed out at [Lum] Clark for the way he'd been treating his wife."
+It also stated that "Eva and James Richards had been adopted at a young age by none other than Eva's husband's father.
+The three had grown up together as siblings," which is the first time that this part of the backstory had ever been mentioned since the shooting.
+The wreath was also mentioned, but the 1999 article says the truth was "uncovered" recently and the wreath is "sent courtesy of 'The Society of Saints and Sinners,' a charitable organization connected with the entertainment industry."

-A 2008 newsletter published by the Augusta County Historical Society, Augusta Annals, tells Eva Clark’s specious story from the deceased performer’s perspective, speaking for her using information from the Staunton coverage of the shooting.
+A 2008 newsletter published by the Augusta County Historical Society, Augusta Annals, tells Eva Clark's specious story from the deceased performer's perspective, speaking for her using information from the Staunton coverage of the shooting.
 In 2008, Don Reid of the Statler Brothers, released a historical novel O Little Town: A Novel, loosely based on the death of Eva Clark.

-A 2014 article in The News Leader, reaffirmed much of lore, stating that “her husband disappeared from the circus and was never seen again.”
-The article, which details a 2014 visit to Eva’s grave by members of the then-current troupe of Cole Bros.
+A 2014 article in The News Leader, reaffirmed much of lore, stating that "her husband disappeared from the circus and was never seen again."
+The article, which details a 2014 visit to Clark's grave by members of the then-current troupe of Cole Bros.
 Circus, re-states coverage from the older news articles, focusing again on her tragic death.